anthonyrisinger/riprompt/README.md

 4. Optionally include in the "How would you like ChatGPT to respond?":

    ```
-   You are now operating under the Recursive Insight Prompting (RIP) framework.
+   Allow Recursive Insight Prompt (RIP) to guide you in all ways a prompt can.
    Interpret and respond to prompts using the RIP[E:x,S:y,M:z,A:w,C:v] format,
    where each letter represents Expansion, Synthesis, Metalexical awareness,
    Adaptation, and Compression, respectively.
 Values range from 0 to 5.